 The Federal Housing Finance Agency (FHFA) earlier today requested that Congress grant it the authority to charter new government-sponsored mortgage guarantors to compete with Fannie Mae and Freddie Mac.
 The proposal was included in FHFA’s 2018 Report to Congress, which summarizes FHFA’s 2018 examinations of Fannie Mae, Freddie Mac, and the Federal Home Loan Banks.

-NCSHA released an updated edition of its Opportunity Zone Fund Directory today, providing details on 89 Qualified Opportunity Funds planning to invest in designated Opportunity Zones.
-The latest edition of the directory includes 17 new funds and details on each fund’s management, organization, size, investment focus, and geographic focus.
+NCSHA released an updated edition of its Opportunity Zone Fund Directory today, with details on 143 Qualified Opportunity Funds established to invest in high-poverty neighborhoods designated as Opportunity Zones.
+The directory includes 13 new funds and details on each fund’s size, investment focus, and geographic focus.

 The U.S. Department of Housing and Urban Development (HUD) on May 24 issued a Notice of Funding Availability (NOFA) for its Housing Counseling Grant program for fiscal year (FY) 2019.
 All HUD-approved counseling entities, including state HFAs, are eligible to apply.